mida-project/report_tgc_template/README.md

 [![Gitter](https://img.shields.io/gitter/room/gitterHQ/gitter.svg?style=flat-square)](https://gitter.im/opprTeam)
 [![Twitter](https://flat.badgen.net/twitter/follow/opprGroup)](https://twitter.com/opprGroup)

 This repository contains the template for a **Thesis Guidance Committee Reports** sample.
 The general template can be found on the [`src/`](src/) directory.
+A version of the template can also be found on the [Overleaf](https://www.overleaf.com/read/shkbwkxdpmgb) platform.
 We used the [LaTeX](https://www.latex-project.org/) format, a typesetting system that includes features designed for the production of technical and scientific documentation.
 [LaTeX](https://www.latex-project.org/) is available as [free software](https://www.latex-project.org/lppl/).
 For more detailed information regarding this repository please follow our [wiki](https://github.com/mida-project/report_tgc_template/wiki).

 ## Instructions